Pastor aeternus: Magisterium

 In the Catholic Church, the word "Magisterium" refers to the teaching authority of the church.
 This authority is understood to be embodied in the episcopacy, which is the aggregation of the current bishops of the church, led by the Bishop of Rome (the Pope), who has authority over the bishops, individually and as a body, as well as over each and every Catholic directly.That apostolic primacy which the Roman Pontiff possesses as successor of Peter, the prince of the apostles, includes also the supreme power of teaching.
 This Holy See has always maintained this, the constant custom of the Church demonstrates it, and the ecumenical councils, particularly those in which East and West met in the union of faith and charity, have declared it.

 Ex cathedra

-Literally "from the chair", a theological term which signifies authoritative teaching and is more particularly applied to the definitions given by the Roman pontiff.

 There is a distinction between the Solemn Magisterium and the Ordinary Magisterium.
 When the Pope issues a dogmatic definition, he is speaking ex cathedra in an exercise of the Solemn Magisterium.
-The second form of Church teaching, the Ordinary Magisterium is continually exercised by the Church especially in her universal teaching regarding with faith and morals.
+Ex cathedra means literally "from the chair”; it is a theological term which signifies authoritative teaching and is more particularly applied to the definitions given by the Roman pontiff.
+The second form of Church teaching, the Ordinary Magisterium, is continually exercised by the Church especially in her universal teaching regarding with faith and morals.

 For a Papal statement to be considered "ex cathedra" it must be made by the Pope as supreme teacher and pastor of the entire church; it must be on a matter of faith and morals; and it must be definitive, and applicable to the universal church.